To authorize the use of United States Armed Forces against the Islamic State of Iraq and the Levant and its associated forces.

 Last Updated: Jan 11, 2016

 This resolution was introduced on January 11, 2016, in a previous session of Congress, but was not enacted.

 S.J.Res.
 29 (same title)

 H.Con.Res.
-106 is a concurrent resolution in the United States Congress.
+106 (114th) was a concurrent resolution in the United States Congress.

 A concurrent resolution is often used for matters that affect the rules of Congress or to express the sentiment of Congress.
 It must be agreed to by both the House and Senate in identical form but is not signed by the President and does not carry the force of law.

 This concurrent resolution was introduced in the 114th Congress, which met from Jan 6, 2015 to Jan 3, 2017.
 Legislation not enacted by the end of a Congress is cleared from the books.